said-ali/iterable_orm/README.rst

 count - Returns a lenth of filtered or exlcude or dictionaries

-*Please note that Iterable_orm is not lazy evaluated yet, each call generates a new list using itertools and does not support Q like objects offered by Django ORM, but offers a way around by passing anonymous function to filter or exclude function e.g manager.filter(age=lambda x: x >= 20 and x <= 30)*
+*Please note that Iterable_orm does not support Q like objects offered by Django ORM, but offers a way around by passing anonymous function to filter or exclude function e.g manager.filter(age=lambda x: x >= 20 and x <= 30)*